How open are hybrid journals included in transformative agreements?: Methods

 Throughout this mostly automated data gathering and analysis process, Tidyverse tools (Wickham et al., 2019) for the R programming language (R Core Team, 2020) were used.
 The resulting data are openly available through an R data package, hoaddata (Jahn, 2023).
 Following Marwick et al. (2018), hoaddata contains not only the datasets used in the data analysis.
-It also includes code used to compile the data by connecting it to the cloud-based Google Big Query data warehouse, where scholarly big data from Crossref, OpenAlex and Unpaywall were imported, using bigrquery (Wickham \& Bryan, 2023).
+It also includes code used to compile the data by connecting it to a cloud-based Google BigQuery data warehouse, where scholarly big data from Crossref, OpenAlex and Unpaywall were made available, using bigrquery (Wickham \& Bryan, 2023).
 To increase computational reproducibility, data aggregation through hoaddata was automatically carried out using GitHub Actions, a continuous integration service.